physical-computation/sunflower-embedded-system-emulator/README.md

 Step 1
 ------
-Read manual.pdf if you can.
+Read the manual (sunflowersim-manual-and-cover.pdf) if you can.

 Step 2
 ------